Christmas, Christ and New Creations

 But it’s much easier to accept the Messenger if we can just tweak the Message, right?
 Sorry, it doesn’t work that way.
 Scripture doesn’t need reassignment surgery.
 We need a Savior, not more sophists.

-If Jesus were in human form on this earth today, He’d be called a “homophobe” and accused of hate speech for using the pronouns of the only two genders God created (you know, male and female).
+If Jesus were in human form on this earth today, how would society judge his Biblical account?
+He’d be called a “homophobe” and accused of hate speech for using the pronouns of the only two genders God created (you know, male and female).
 He’d be blamed for patriarchy for constantly referring to the Father.
-He’d be called a “misogynist” because He thinks women are stronger than their circumstances and don’t need abortion to achieve great things.
+He’d be called a “misogynist” because He allowed a woman to pour out expense perfume on his feet and wash his feet with her hair.
 His blessed mother, Mary, was a teenage mom who married a man who chose adoption instead of abandonment, so Jesus would naturally be called “anti-choice” for believing that every human life has purpose.
-He’d be called a “Republican” because he doesn’t believe that government is any kind of substitute for a dad.
 He’d be condemned for his hetero-normative language by speaking of marriage between one man and one woman.
-He’d be called “intolerant” because He tells us to hate—you know, the s-word—sin.
+He’d be called “intolerant” because He came to save us from—you know, the s-word—sin.

 Let’s look at it this way…Jesus was a carpenter.
 Do we think that if a homosexual couple came up to Him—if a sexually active, unmarried, heterosexual couple came up to him—and asked Him to build a bed for them, that He’d get to work on enabling the sin?
 As with anyone He’d encounter, He’d love them, speak the unchanging truth to their situation and tell them to “go and sin no more”.